NRL's sure thing, coin toss and roughie games

 The sure thing

-Penrith Panthers vs. Sydney Roosters, CommBank Stadium, Friday March 14, 8pm (AEDT)
+Parramatta Eels vs. Canterbury Bankstown Bulldogs, CommBank Stadium, Sunday March 23, 4:05pm (AEDT)

-Last week's "sure thing" was correct, but I think the Storm are going to win most clashes this season.
-So this week, I'm going out on a huge limb by predicting that the Panthers will beat the Roosters.
-The Panthers were very impressive two weeks ago against the Sharks and as long as they have recovered from their Vegas hangover, they should be set to win their first game at their home away from home, CommBank Stadium.
+After last week's Roosters upset, I have to wonder whether there is any such thing as a "sure thing" in the NRL.
+This week the hapless Eels host the Bulldogs, after losing both of their first two games quite embarrassingly.
+The poor Eels are largely rudderless without injured halfback Mitchell Moses, but more concerning is their complete lack of application in defence.

-The Roosters will be fired up for a bounce back victory, but the way they fell out of the contest against the Broncos last week does not say much for their current commitment levels.
-It was very un-Rooster like, and it probably wont happen again, meaning they should remain competitive throughout this contest.
-Still the Panthers are a rugby league machine, that will take a lot of stopping.
+The Bulldogs have been very impressive, in parts, during their solid victories over the Dragons and Titans, but have not really been tested.
+They have come out of the Titans win with a couple of key injuries with both Matt Burton and Viliame Kikau nursing medial ligament injuries for the near future.
+Cameron Ciraldo has named Bailey Hayward at five-eighth and moved Sitili Tupouniua into the starting pack.
+The ability of these players to slot into the team seamlessly, will go a long way towards determining the outcome of this match.

 The toss of the coin

-Newcastle Knights vs. Dolphins, McDonald Jones Stadium, Thursday March 13, 8pm (AEDT)
+Melbourne Storm vs. Penrith Panthers, AAMI park, Thursday March 20, 8pm (AEDT)

-The Knights managed to finish over the top of the Tigers last week, after what can only be described as very ordinary first half of football.
-They are at home for this clash, which is always a huge advantage, but they face a bruised and battered Dolphins side who would have been disappointed with their efforts last week against the Rabbitohs.
+After the first two weeks, the formguide is tattered and torn, throwing up several games this week which really could go either way.
+Show me anyone confidently tipping the winner of Sea Eagles vs. Raiders, Dolphins vs. Tigers or Warriors vs. Roosters.
+But the clash that most stands out as a toss of the coin game is the grand final replay between the Storm and Panthers.

-The Knights just announced the signing of Dylan Brown on a massive contract starting next year, which has to be a bit of a slap in the face for the half a dozen halves they already can't squeeze into the team.
-Does news like this raise or put a big dent in team morale?
+The Storm absolutely manhandled the Eels in Round 1 before having last week off for the bye.
+The Panthers, after beating the Sharks in Las Vegas, were expected to make short work of the struggling Roosters last week, but shocked the rugby league world by being out-enthused.
+Coach Ivan Cleary was ropeable, citing his players lack of application having apparently taken on board their unbeatable favourites tag.

 The roughie